How to Dual Boot Windows and Android on Your PC

 Step 1: Create Bootable Installation Media for Android KitKat

-First of all, you need to create bootable installation media from downloaded ISO file.
-The ISO file which you have downloaded, is a bootable ISO file.
-So, you can simply burn it to CD disc.
+First of all, you need to create bootable installation media from the downloaded ISO file.
+The ISO file which you have downloaded is a bootable ISO file.
+So, you can simply burn it to a CD using ImgBurn.

 Step 2: Insert Installation Media and Restart your PC

-After you have created Bootable media from downloaded ISO file, you need to setup your PC to boot from CD or USB Drive.
+After you have created Bootable media from the downloaded ISO file, you need to set up your PC to boot from CD or USB Drive.
 Please note that you will have to make changes to BIOS for that.

 After that, insert this bootable CD or USB into your PC.
-You should be able to see it in My Computer or This PC.
+You should be able to see it on My Computer or This PC.

-Now, restart your PC to boot from installation media.
-So, go to Start and in Shutdown menu, select Restart.
+Now, restart your PC to boot from the installation media.
+So, go to Start, and in the Shutdown menu, select Restart.
 After restart, you will be able to boot from CD or USB to dual boot your existing Windows with Android.

 Step 3: Select to Install Android on your PC

-So, to install Android on your PC and dual boot with existing Windows, select “Installation – Install Android-x86 to harddisk” option and press Enter.
+So, to install Android on your PC and dual boot with existing Windows, select the “Installation – Install Android-x86 to hard disk” option and press Enter.

 Step 4: Format the Hard Disk Partition to Install Android KitKat

-If you have Windows 7 or above installed on your PC or Laptop, you will see list of available drives on your Hard Disk.
-Usually sda1 is System reserved partition for Windows, so, you have to select second option i.e. sda2 for Android installation.
-You can also create separate partition to dual boot Android KitKat with Windows if you have unallocated free space.
+If you have Windows 7 or above installed on your PC or Laptop, you will see a list of available drives on your Hard Disk.
+Usually, sda1 is the System Reserved partition for Windows, so, you have to select the second option i.e. sda2 for Android installation.
+You can also create a separate partition to dual-boot Android KitKat with Windows if you have unallocated free space.

-Select second option and press Enter to install Android on this partition.
-Remember, we are installing Android on the same partition as of Windows.
-Though it is not recommended, yet we are doing it for testing purpose.
+Select the second option and press Enter to install Android on this partition.
+Remember, we are installing Android on the same partition as Windows.
+Though it is not recommended, we are doing it for testing purposes.

 Android setup will ask you to format this partition.
-Remember, DO NOT format this partition otherwise you will loose your Windows installed on that partition.
-So, select Do not format option and press Enter.
+Remember, DO NOT format this partition otherwise, you will lose your Windows installed on that partition.
+So, select the Do not format option and press Enter.

 Step 5: Install GRUB to Dual Boot Android and Windows

 Now, you will be asked about installing boot loader GRUB, so, select Yes and press Enter.
-It is necessary to detect existing Windows installation and dual boot Android with it.
+It is necessary to detect existing Windows installations and dual-boot Android with it.

 Step 6: Install Android and Dual Boot with Windows